-From locally-sourced cocktail ingredients to world-renowned guest chefs
+From world-renowned guest chefs to locally-sourced cocktail ingredients

-Innovative gastronomic creations that delight the palate.
+FORT LAUDERDALE, FLORIDA – Innovative gastronomic creations that delight the palate.
 Extraordinary skill in preparing global cuisine with the freshest local ingredients.
-Unmatched passion, creativity and enthusiasm.
-This is what distinguishes and defines the experience of dining on The World, the largest privately owned residential yacht on earth.
+An award-winning wine list sourced from the world’s greatest wine regions.
+This unmatched passion, creativity and enthusiasm is what distinguishes and defines the dining experience on The World, the largest privately owned residential yacht on earth.

 Restaurants & Dining Options